Internships: The Facts

 - Volunteers do not have to be paid minimum wage.
 Determining whether or not an intern is a worker or a volunteer can be tricky.

 - If you do not have an employment contract, and do not have to turn up on any particular day or time, then legally you will probably not be considered a worker and so will not be paid.
-Be wary of working for company that does not give you employer contracts as they could be using as a way to avoid paying you.
+Be wary of working for company that does not give you employer contracts as they could be using this as a way to avoid paying you.

-- Students doing work experience as part of a sandwich course and those shadowing someone at a workplace are not entitled to be paid.
+- Students doing work experience as part of a sandwich course, and those shadowing someone at a workplace, are not entitled to be paid.

 Many companies and interns do not know what is and is not legal when it comes to hiring and paying interns.
-This is how students and recent graduates end up in illegal, unpaid internships as a way of getting experience in a competitive jobs market.
+This is how students and recent graduates end up in illegal, unpaid internships as a way of getting experience in a competitive job market.
 Whenever you are offered an internship, make sure to read any contracts thoroughly before signing them.
-If something doesn’t look right, ask the employer to explain it, or talk it through with friends, family or careers advisors.
+If something doesn’t look right, ask the employer to explain it or talk it through with friends, family or careers advisors.

-Research by High Fliers in 2017 found that over a third of recruiters warned that graduates who have no previous work experience are unlikely to be successful in receiving job offers.
+Research by High Fliers in 2017 found that over a third of recruiters warned graduates who have no previous work experience they are unlikely to be successful in receiving job offers.
 They are also a great way to make contacts within an industry.